jbakse/site_builder/docs/tiles/index.md

 [Breaking the NES for Shovel Knight](https://www.gamasutra.com/blogs/DavidDAngelo/20140625/219383/Breaking_the_NES_for_Shovel_Knight.php)
 : Shovel Knight is an amazing retro platformer from [Yacht Club Games](http://yachtclubgames.com/).
 Developer David D'Angelo discusses how the Nintendo's specific technical limitations and abilities influenced Shovel Knight's design.

+[The 8-bit Guy: How "oldschool" graphics worked]
+: Overview of the hardware limitation and creative solutions of early pixel grapihcs.